Amazon FBA Startup Costs

 🔑 Full Control

-You’re not just selling someone else’s product.
+You’re not just selling someone else’s product, you actually own the brand, which give you control over:

 • Product design and packaging